Skip to Content

 How to make lawnmower tires last longer?

-The next question you would probably ask is how then can one make lawnmower tires last longer?
-Well, we did some homework on that too and found out that to make your tires durable, you should do the following:
+The next question you would probably ask is how to make lawnmower tires last longer.
+Well, we did some homework on that, too and found out that to make your tires durable, you should do the following:

 ● Buy original tires

 You should not expect tires on your lawnmower to last long if you don’t buy original ones.
-So, you may want to ask further, how does one know he or she is putting money on the best tires?
-Well, whether you choose to go for Kenda Turf tire brands or Carlisle Turf lawn tires, quality products from reputed manufacturers will never disappoint.
+So, you may want to ask further: how does one know he or she is putting money into the best tires?
+Whether you choose to go for Kenda Turf tire brands or Carlisle Turf lawn tires, quality products from reputed manufacturers will never disappoint.

 ● Proper storage

-Another way of ensuring tires on your lawn mower last longer is by storing them properly.
-Of course, you are not going to remove them every time you park your machine.
+Another way to ensure your lawn mower’s tires last longer is by storing them properly.
+Of course, you will not remove them every time you park your machine.
 Rather, if you don’t have a motor garage in your backyard or house, we advise constructing a shade specifically for keeping your lawnmower.
-We indicated earlier that tires are likely to dry rot when exposed to direct sunlight, so always ensure they are in a cool shade.
+We indicated earlier that tires will likely dry rot when exposed to direct sunlight, so always ensure they are in a cool shade.

 ● Proper maintenance matters